KonnorRogers/evil_systems/README.md

 # Opens a Pry or IRB repl.
 Will use Pry if Pry is defined, fallsback
 # to debugging with IRB
 debug binding

+# waits to make sure theres no active connections.
+wait_for_network_idle!
 ```

 ### Env Variables